Bernice King: Racial justice activism must focus on strategy

 “Daddy understood that people were really tired and incensed at what was happening, but we weren’t getting any victories,” she said.
 “He brought to this movement a strategy of nonviolence that brought people to victories,” first with the boycott that ended segregation on city buses in Montgomery, Alabama, and then in other carefully planned acts of civil disobedience across the South.

-“What we need now is some victories,” she said, pointing to the conviction of Minneapolis police officer Derek Chauvin in the murder of George Floyd.
+“What we need now is some victories,” she said, pointing to the conviction of former Minneapolis Officer Derek Chauvin in the murder of George Floyd.
 “It was a small piece.
 We need more victories.”

+“I've never had such anxiety about Congress, or the presidency or the Supreme Court.
+Even during the movement, we thought we could trust John Kennedy.
+We knew Lyndon Johnson was a Southerner who understood race.
+There was always a very realistic approach to social change, and we were always optimistic."

 Young, 89, also shared his fears, saying “I’m probably more concerned right now than I’ve ever been before in all my life.”